JuliaCI/BenchmarkTools.jl/docs/src/manual.md

        end
 ```

+!!! warning
+    Interpolated variables become part of the global scope and their memory won't be freed by the garbage collector until the Julia process is terminated.

 ### Setup and teardown phases

 BenchmarkTools allows you to pass `setup` and `teardown` expressions to `@benchmark` and `@benchmarkable`.
 The `setup` expression is evaluated just before sample execution, while the `teardown` expression is evaluated just after sample execution.
 Here's an example where this kind of thing is useful: